 Seek Expert Assistance

-Given those activities leading up to registration as a casual taxpayer, like advance tax payment, determining the place of supply, etc., involve complex legal analysis, businesses should seek expert consultancy right from the planning stage to ensure full compliance.
+Given the activities leading up to registration as a casual taxpayer, such as advance tax payment and determining the place of supply, these involve complex legal analysis.
+Therefore, businesses should seek expert consultancy right from the planning stage.
+This will ensure full compliance and mitigate potential legal or financial risks.

 Conclusion